-On August 2, 2021, Public Health detected a low signal of the COVID-19 coronavirus during a regular screening test of wastewater in Chisasibi.
+On August 2, 2021, Public Health detected a low signal of the COVID-19 coronavirus during a regular screening test of sewage in Chisasibi.
 The follow-up tests and samples have been negative to date.

-This initial result was investigated through further samples and tests of wastewater in the community.
+This initial result was investigated through further samples and tests of sewage in the community.

 The follow-up tests and samples have been negative to date.
 At this time, Public Health suspects the August 2 result was a false positive.

 As of today there are no known active COVID-19 cases detected in Chisasibi.
 CBHSSJB Public Health will continue to work with community partners to monitor and interpret sewage samples, and will keep the community informed.

 Community recommendations and guidelines remain at Phase 4.
 Consult your local government for any additional measures.

 The Cree Board of Health reminds community members to continue to take precautions to keep themselves and those around them safe.
 This includes respecting existing community health recommendations:

 - Wear a mask when needed that covers the mouth and nose